 Import a Git repo

-This guide shows you how to import an existing Git repo from GitHub, Bitbucket, GitLab, or other location into a new or empty existing repo in your VSTS project.
+This guide shows you how to import an existing Git repo from GitHub, Bitbucket, GitLab, or other location into a new or empty existing repo in your project in Azure DevOps.

 The Import repository feature is currently not working if you are importing a GitHub repo using TFS 2017.1 to TFS 2018.1.
 For more information about this issue, see Weak cryptographic standards removal notice and Unable to connect to GitHub due to TLS 1.2 only change